Friday, January 8, 2010

 despite tentative signs of renewed economic growth.
 The unemployment

-held steady at 10 percent only because 661,000 workers left the
+rate held steady at 10 percent only because 661,000 workers left the

 labor force altogether.
 Our nation remains at risk of a double-dip